 - Inpatient and outpatient programs.
 We offer comprehensive inpatient and outpatient psychiatric care through our numerous specialty programs with teams whose area of expertise is in working with patients with that specific condition.
 Families preparing to seek care at Children's National can review our intake packet and child history questionnaire.

 - Comprehensive Research.
-Our team conducts research involving children and adolescents ages 6 to 17 with different conditions.
-Through these studies we can learn more about the factors involved in psychological and behavioral disorders and identify new treatment options and interventions for patients.
+Our team conducts research involving children and adolescents ages 6 to 17 with different psychological and behavioral conditions.
+Through these studies we can learn more about the factors involved in these disorders and identify new treatment options and interventions for patients.
 To learn more about our current research and how to enroll your child in a clinical study, speak with your child’s doctor, nurse or a member of the care team.

 Conditions We Treat